mackcross/prelim_umami/umami_receptor_runs/TAS1R1_analysis/d_PAML_output/README.md

 # PAML INPUT
-This file contains the files which were PAML output.
-They are divided by runs.
+This file contains the TAS1R1 files which were PAML output.
+T

-**first_run:** Contains the first test run with TAS1R1_ML.tre.
-Returned an error message.
-**second_run:** Used TAS1R1_revised_tree_following_error_message.txt as the tree file and it returned without error message.
+There were multiple runs, especially initially to test functionality.
+These runs were placed in the test_runs directory and not used in analyses.

+The alt_hypothesis directory contains the runs which were conducted under the alternative hypothesis which allowed omega to vary.
+Please refer to the PAML_input folder for the codeml.ctl file which set the parameters for these runs.

+The null_hypothesis directory contains the runs which were conducted under the null hypothesis which fixed omega to 1.
+Please refer to the PAML_input folder for the codeml.ctl file which set the parameters for these runs.